saubury/duckdb_meetup/SETUP.md

 unzip archive.zip
 ```

-# Copy your iMessage SQLite DB
+## Copy your own iMessage SQLite DB
+Optional - if you want to get your own iMessage database

 ```bash
 cp ~/Library/Messages/chat.db .
 ```

+# Notebook

 ## Setup virtual python environment
 Create a [virtual python](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) environment to keep dependencies separate.
 The _venv_ module is the preferred way to create and manage virtual environments.